Excerion/yugioh/_posts/2018-12-13-Rydia-format-v07.md

 Tagline: better than Jazz format.

+### Principles
 - Focused on non-linear decks
 - Few Archetypes
-- Lots of cards that require skill and improvisation
+- A focus on cards that require skill and improvisation (like Neo-Spacian Dark Panther)
-- Fusions and Synchros
-- Play Link monsters on the classic field!
-Without a limit on how many Extra Deck monsters you have.
+- Few cards that would overshadow those skill-promoting cards
+- No floodgates or other cards where the entire game is decided by whether or not the opponent can get rid of it.
+- Continuous Spell and Traps are promoted as follows: Heavy Storm is replace by Dark Squall

 ### Basic info
 - Only the cards listed below are part of the format.